alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ## Notebook

 - [ ] set up a limited company
-- [ ] Register and sign up accounts
-- [ ] make it spin the summary shown on the every 5 times it reaches the view
 - [ ] take some good screenshots

 - Filter summaries into categories